-December 31, 2012 versus December 31, 2011
+March 31, 2013 versus December 31, 2012

-Current liabilities decreased by \$140.
+Current liabilities decreased by \$362.
 The major items contributing to this change include:

-- A decrease in accrued expenses of \$201 due largely to: - A decrease of \$43 in interest payable - A decrease in the current portion of retirement and death benefits of \$117.
-This decrease was derived mainly from MTA New York City Transit in the amount of \$106 attributable to a payment to the New York City Employees' Retirement System ("NYCERS"). - A decrease of \$12 in accrued payroll and benefits and wages due to timing and decreased headcount. - A decrease of \$40 in other accrued expenses due to a reduction of accruals for capital expenditures. - An increase of \$11 in the current portion of estimated liabilities from injuries to persons (See Note 10) as a result of changes in insurance reserve requirements. - An increase in accounts payable of \$30 due to timing. - A decrease of \$89 in the current portion of obligation under capital lease as a result of termination of several leases during 2012. - An increase in the current portion of long-term debt of \$127.
-This was the result of new debt issuance and refunding of old issuance of Dedicated Tax Funds and Transportation Revenue Bonds in 2012.
+- A decrease in accounts payable of \$129 due to timing. - A decrease in accrued expenses of \$316 due largely to: - A decrease in the current portion of retirement and death benefits of \$191.
+This decrease was derived mainly from MTA New York City Transit in the amount of \$196, attributable to a payment to the New York City Employees' Retirement System ("NYCERS"). - A decrease of \$444 in other accrued expenses due to a reduction of accruals for capital expenditures. - A decrease of \$5 in accrued payroll and benefits and wages due to timing and decreased headcount. - An increase of \$299 in interest payable.
+The increase was due to the issuance of bonds in the later part of 2012. - An increase of \$18 in the current portion of estimated liabilities from injuries to persons (See Note 11) as a result of changes in insurance reserve requirements. - A decrease in the current portion of long-term debt of \$35 due to payment occurred in January 1, 2013. - An increase of \$120 in unredeemed fares and tolls, mainly due to unused fare cards sold by MTA New York City Transit.

-Noncurrent liabilities increased by \$1,072.
+Noncurrent liabilities increased by \$1,090.
 The major items contributing to this change include:

-- An increase of \$1,546 in postemployment benefits other than pensions ("OPEB") as a result of updated actuarial calculations (See Note 5). - An increase of \$80 in the noncurrent portion of estimated liabilities arising from injuries to persons as a result of an actuarial increase in the per capita claims cost assumption.
-The agencies contributing to the increase are MTA New York City Transit \$62, MTA Bus \$17, MTAHQ \$16, and a decline of \$23 at FMTAC, due to actuary calculation. - Contract retainage payable increased by \$37 due to the new capital projects undertaken by various MTA agencies. - A decrease of \$511 in long-term debt and capital lease obligation due to refundings and retirements of debt in 2012 with a decrease of \$238 over 2011 and a decrease of \$273 on capital leases obligation due to terminations of several leases (See Note 7). - A decrease of \$72 in derivative liabilities due to change in market value.
+- An increase of \$456 in postemployment benefits other than pensions ("OPEB") as a result of updated actuarial calculations (See Note 5). - An increase of \$9 in the noncurrent portion of estimated liabilities arising from injuries to persons as a result of an actuarial increase in the per capita claims cost assumption. - An increase of \$1,008 in long-term debt due to issuance of Transportation Revenue Bonds, Series 2013A, Subordinate Revenue Refunding Bonds, Series 2013A and General Revenue Refunding Bonds, Series 2013B (See Note 8).
+Also contributing to this increase was a re-class of unamortized gains/losses on refunding of debt of \$695, which are now reflected in Deferred Outflows of Resources. - Contract retainage payable increased by \$10 due to the new capital projects undertaken by various MTA agencies. - A decrease of \$306 in long-term lease obligation due to terminations of several leases and payments incurred in January 2013 (See Note 9). - A decrease of \$28 in other long-term liabilities due partly to the termination of the Philip Morris capital lease. - A decrease of \$64 in derivative liabilities due to change in market value.